OmnipotentQwill/TimerApp/README.md

 # TimerApp
-This is a native macOS app!
-The goal and purpose of the app is to help users keep track of time.
-This app is NOT meant to replace apples "Clock" app.
-This is my own implementation with a separate goal of making people more aware of the time passing!
-Not just another clock app that just tracks time.
+A native timer app for macOS!
+Written in swift to fully optimize for macOS with apple sillcon!
+This app is NOT just another clock app but rather has the unique goal of helping the user track passing time.
+The current implementation is quite simple but hopfully in the future will turn into an useful app for many!